mariusbegby/cadence-discord-bot/README.md

 1. Install [Node.js](https://nodejs.org/en/download/) v18.16 LTS.
 2. Install [FFmpeg](https://ffmpeg.org/download.html) latest release build.
 Make sure you can run `ffmpeg` in your terminal, for Windows, add it to your PATH.
 3. Clone this repository and install its dependencies using `npm install`.
 If you encounter any errors, try use `npm install --legacy-peer-deps`.
+4. Use `npm run build` to build the project and convert typescript to javascript.
-4. Setup your `.env` file in the root directory to configure bot token `DISCORD_BOT_TOKEN` and client id `DISCORD_APPLICATION_ID`.
+5. Setup your `.env` file in the root directory to configure bot token `DISCORD_BOT_TOKEN` and client id `DISCORD_APPLICATION_ID`.
 You obtain these from the [Discord developer portal](https://discord.com/developers/applications).
 The `.env.example` file provides an example configuration.
-5. To make the commands accessible on Discord servers, deploy slash commands using `npm run deploy`.
+6. To make the commands accessible on Discord servers, deploy slash commands using `npm run deploy`.
-6. Start the bot using `npm start`.
+7. Start the bot using `npm start`.
 If set up correctly, the bot should now be online and operational.
 You will need to invite it to a server, see [Adding your bot to servers](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links) article for help.

 ### Additional information: